Families of commuting automorphisms, and a characterization of the affine space

 for some $a\in \bfk^*$.
 A direct computation shows that {\sl{$\Tr$ (resp. $\T$) coincides with its centralizer in $\Aut(\bbA^n_\bfk)$}}.

 \begin{lem} Let $G$ be a subgroup of $\Tr$ whose index is at most countable.
 Then, the centralizer of $G$ in $\Aut(\bbA^n)$ is $\Tr$. \end{lem}

-\begin{proof}[Proof of Lemma \ref{lemcountablesub}] The centralizer of $G$ contains $\Tr$.
+\begin{proof} The centralizer of $G$ contains $\Tr$.
 Let us prove the reverse inclusion.
 The index of $G$ in $\Tr$ being at most countable, $G$ is Zariski dense in $\Tr$.
 Thus, if $h$ centralizes $G$, we get $hg=gh$ for all $g\in \Tr$, and $h$ is in fact in the centralizer of $\Tr$.
 Since $\Tr$ coincides with its centralizer, we get $h\in\Tr$. \end{proof}